940 CMR 3 General regulations

 - Taking Action on Your Own: Chapter 93A, Mass.
 Attorney General

 Includes a description of the process and a sample 93A Demand Letter

 - Unfair and Deceptive Trade Practices, Mass.
 Legal Help

 Includes a summary of the law, examples of unfair or deceptive practices, and suggestions on what to do if you feel you have been victimized

-- USA.gov: Consumer Protection, Federal Citizen Information Center
+- USA.gov: Consumer Issues, Federal Citizen Information Center

 Site is packed with information on a wide variety of consumer topics, and includes valuable advice on where and how to file a complaint